 In 2014, the Maryland General Assembly passed Senate Bill 781(Environment-Recycling-Special Events) which requires organizers of special events, meeting certain criteria, to provide clearly distinguishable recycling containers at each trash container location and ensure that recyclable materials are collected for recycling beginning on October 2015.
 The law amends Sections 9-1703 (b) and (g) and adds Section 9-1712 of the Environment Article, Annotated Code of Maryland.
 The law also requires St. Mary's County to revise its Solid Waste Management and Recycling Plan to include the SERP by October 1, 2015.
-For additional information about the SERP, see Chapter 3 of this Plan.
+The proposed language of the SERP plan is attached in Appendix E.